The Width of Downsets: Introduction

 \section{Introduction}

 The {\it width} $w(X)$ of a finite partially ordered set $X$ is the maximum size of an antichain in $X$.
-By Sperner's theorem, the width of the Boolean lattice $\Bn$, the set of subsets of $[n] = \{1, 2, \ldots, n\}$, ordered by containment, is the maximum size of a level, namely $\binom{n}{\lfloor n/2\rfloor}$.
+By Sperner's theorem \cite{S}, the width of the Boolean lattice $\Bn$, the set of subsets of $[n] = \{1, 2, \ldots, n\}$, ordered by containment, is the maximum size of a level, namely $\binom{n}{\lfloor n/2\rfloor}$.
 In this paper, we are interested in the relationship between the width and size of a {\it downset} $\D$ of $\Bn$, meaning a family of sets such that if $X \in \D$ and $Y \subseteq X$ then $Y \in \D$.

 One of our aims is to determine, for $n$ fixed, the maximum width of a downset of a given size (see Section \ref{S:peculiar}).
 This turns out to be given by the initial segment of that size of a slightly nonstandard (total) order on $\Bn$ (see Theorem \ref{T:maxwidth}).
+This was proved by Engel and Leck \cite{EL}.
+Our proof is rather different, being based on compressions.

 On the other hand, to {\it minimize} the width of a downset in $\Bn$ of given size $d$, we have a conjecture that the initial segment of $\Bn$ of size $d$ under the {\it binary order} realizes the minimum width (see Conjecture \ref{c:binary-min-width}).
 This conjecture has been made independently by Goldwasser \cite{G}.
 We work out the width of this downset (with an argument that is perhaps more involved that it ought to be -- see Proposition \ref{P:Goldwasser}).
 Here we are motivated by a beautiful 35-year-old conjecture of Daykin and Frankl \cite{DF} for convex subsets $\C$ of $\Bn$.
 Recall that $\C$ is {\it convex} in $\Bn$ if whenever $X, Y \in \C$ with $X \subseteq Z \subseteq Y$ then also $Z \in \C$.